The Nod Book Club05 Feb 20263 MIN

 Photographs by Savio Gerhart

-How do you fill a room mid-week (on a Wednesday, to be precise), in the middle of an afternoon (3.30pm approximately), in what is perhaps the busiest business district in Mumbai?
-Just organise a meet and greet with author Kiran Desai.
+How do you fill a room mid-week (on a Wednesday, to be precise), in the middle of an afternoon (3:30 pm), in what is perhaps the busiest business district in Mumbai?
+Just organise a meet-and-greet with author Kiran Desai.

-Yesterday, The Nod Book Club hosted its first IRL meetup, where writers, actors, chefs, designers and entrepreneurs gathered over some stellar cocktails (courtesy Roku gin) to watch the Booker-winning author in conversation with actor Sonam Kapoor at NMACC Arts Cafe in BKC.
-Pouring over Desai’s latest novel, The Loneliness of Sonia and Sunny, the audience was seen obsessing over and breaking down the themes and characters, while musing and gushing over the 600+pager book.
+Yesterday, The Nod Book Club hosted its first IRL meet-up, where writers, actors, chefs, designers, and entrepreneurs gathered over some stellar cocktails (courtesy Roku gin) to watch the Booker-winning author in conversation with actor Sonam Kapoor at the NMACC Arts Cafe in BKC.
+Poring over Desai’s latest novel, The Loneliness of Sonia and Sunny, the audience was seen obsessing over and breaking down the themes and characters while musing and gushing over the 600-plus-page book.

-Among the attendees were actors Rasika Dugal and Sayani Gupta, designer Payal Singhal, actor and musician Kavya Trehan and chef Heena Punwani.
-The book, was of course, at the heart of the event, but discussions veered from the inheritance of trauma with the two speakers trading stories on their lives as immigrants in the UK and USA respectively.
-There were a few laughs, including a light moment when Desai spoke about her celebrated author mum: “I come from a mother who is a writer, and she is turning 89 this year.
+Among the attendees were actors Rasika Dugal and Sayani Gupta, designer Payal Singhal, actor and musician Kavya Trehan, and chef Heena Punwani, among others.
+The book, was of course, at the heart of the event, but discussions veered from the inheritance of trauma to the two speakers trading stories on their lives as immigrants in the UK and USA, respectively.
+There were a few laughs, including a light moment when Desai spoke about her celebrated author mum, Anita Desai: “I come from a mother who is a writer, and she is turning 89 this year.
 She didn’t read the entire book but read about 1,000 pages, probably three times.
 Then last year, she published a novella, Rosarita, that’s 100 pages, maybe.
-And she said to me ‘You can actually do it all in a few pages’.”
+And she said to me ‘You can actually do it all in a few pages.’”

 And if the Nod Book Club tote was firmly clasped on each person’s shoulder, the other hand was reaching out for a glass of Roku gin.
 The hit cocktail of the evening was a Sakura Bloom special edition gin, with a splash of tonic, topped with a pink edible flower—the perfect antidote to hump day blues, courtesy Roku.